 Ready to explore guided options?
 Visit the Life Purpose App for meditations, prompts, and tools to support ongoing practice.

-Q: How do I begin if I don’t know which spiritual practice suits me?
+Q: How do I begin if I don’t know which practice suits me?

 Q: I’m too busy for long routines.
 How can I maintain a practice?